-Policy H10: Land south of Willington Road, Etwall
+Policy H10: Land south of Willington Road and land south of Sutton Lane, Etwall

-- 5.48 Land to the south of Willington Road, lies to the south east of Etwall village and currently comprises agricultural fields.
+- 5.47 Land to the south of Willington Road, lies to the south east of Etwall village and currently comprises agricultural fields.
 The site is adjacent to the built up area of Etwall and will be contained by Willington Road to the northeast of the site and by residential development to the west of the site.
-Etwall Village provides a range of services and facilities, including John Port Secondary School. - 5.49 Land south of Willington Road will be accessed from Willington Road.
+A separate site on Sutton Lane lies to the north of Etwall village and is currently in use as a cricket ground and includes a pavilion.
+The two sites together make up Policy H10.
+Etwall Village provides a range of services and facilities, including John Port Secondary School. - 5.48 Land south of Willington Road will be accessed from Willington Road. - 5.49 Together these sites offer the opportunity to provide better facilities and improve existing facilities in the village.

-- A Residential development on land at Willington Road, Etwall for around 199 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) That the development shall not adversely affect the setting of Etwall Lodge; - ii) High quality pedestrian connections will be made from the site into the village of Etwall. - iii) Developer Contributions to be made towards the provision of a new Household Waste Recycling Centre in the Swadlincote area.
+- A Residential development on land at Willington Road and land at Sutton Lane, Etwall for around 114 dwellings in total. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) For land at Willington Road: - a) Provision of a replacement cricket pitch and pavilion, which should be an improvement in relation to the existing pitch and pavilion; - b) That the development shall not adversely affect the setting of Etwall Lodge; - c) High quality pedestrian connections will be made from the site into the village of Etwall. - ii) For land at Sutton Lane: - a) Land is provided for the extension of Etwall cemetery; the present cemetery is at capacity and needs to expand; - b) The character and setting of the Conservation Area and adjacent listed buildings shall be preserved;